raphael-p/laparoscope-callibration-data-generator/data_generation/README.md

 directory.

 ### Tips:
-- It is highly recommended to compress images (see command line options), however this is a very expensive operation.
+- It is highly recommended to compress images (see command line options).
 - The bash script uses the command line program, so it us useful to get familiar with it in order to get familiar with that first.